Wednesday, October 16, 2019

 Through the doorway sauntered a Werelupe the color of shadow.
 He was larger and bulkier than the rest, and wore a bone necklace with an enormous tooth pendant resting on his chest.
 Atop his head sat a twisted sort of crown, fashioned from the skull of some fanged creature Hyren couldn’t recognise.

 The howls died down, the Werelupes’ eyes seeming to glow with fresh flame as the newcomer passed down the centre aisle and around the firepit.
-When he reached the dais at the other end of the room, he climbed onto a cruel throne fashioned out of metal, wood, and bone, digging his claws into the armrests.
+When he reached the dais at the other end of the room, he climbed onto a throne fashioned out of metal, wood, and bone, digging his claws into the armrests.

 “Your king now holds court!” he barked, his voice like a winter wind whipping through a thicket of thorns.
 “What tribute do my thanes pay me?”
 The king surveyed the room expectantly.